 Which method should you choose?
 The choice really depends on how thorough and accurate the search results need to be.
 The best tip to ensure the accuracy of your check (and get instant results in a majority of cases) is to enlist the services of a trustworthy background check company that uses the latest databases.

 These providers will give you a well-rounded view of a potential employee’s criminal history more quickly because they don’t have to file paperwork with courts directly and can instead rely on their updated databases.
-In fact, there are even some free criminal background check providers available.
+In fact, there are even some free criminal history check providers available.

 How Long Does a Criminal Background Check Take: Background Check Turnaround Time